Prince Harry says he was 'bigoted' before he met wife Meghan

 Prince Harry, in news for sensational claims in his upcoming memoir, has admitted he was "probably bigoted" before his relationship with Meghan Markle.

-He send what Meghan went through was similar to the media coverage of William's wife Kate, and Camilla, the Queen consort, but with the added race element.
+He said what Meghan went through was similar to the media coverage of William's wife Kate, and Camilla, the Queen consort, but with the added race element.

 Harry and Meghan stepped away from the royal family in 2020, moving first to Canada and then settling in the United States.